davideliason/davideliason.github.com/_posts/2018-07-10-updating-content-type-s3-uploaded-file.md

   ContentType:'text/html'
 };

-Those params are one of the parameters of the s3.upload method.
-With that change, the file opens correctly.
+Those params are used within the s3.upload method, and with that change, the file opens correctly.